top of page

 It's crucial to choose resume colors that convey the right tone of voice for your resume and reflect well on you as a job seeker.

-So, you need to be careful when choosing the color to ensure it sends the right message - that you are a professional, skilled and qualified applicant.
-Otherwise, you might end up with a resume that is not as effective in presenting your qualifications or that hinders your job hunting efforts.
+So, you must be careful when choosing the color to ensure it sends the right message - that you are a professional, skilled, and qualified applicant.
+Otherwise, you might end up with a resume that is less effective in presenting your qualifications and hinders your job-hunting efforts.

 What to consider when choosing colors for a resume?